MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/install-reporting-services-native-mode-report-server.md

 - Service account access to the report server databases
 - Connection information, also known as the data source name (DSN), for the report server databases

 The installation doesn't configure the unattended execution account, report server email, or a scale-out deployment.
 It also doesn't back up the encryption keys.
 You can use Report Server Configuration Manager to configure these properties.
-For more information, see [Report Server Configuration Manager (native mode)](../../reporting-services/install-windows/reporting-services-configuration-manager-native-mode.md).
+For more information, see [What is Report Server Configuration Manager (native mode)?](../../reporting-services/install-windows/reporting-services-configuration-manager-native-mode.md).

 ## When to install the default configuration for native mode